-The Sony RX0 is a tiny but surprisingly powerful camera.
-While it looks for all the world like a GoPro competitor, is waterproof, and boasts an eclectic mix of high-end video features, its pedigree is actually Sony's DSC digital stills camera line rather than the separate camcorder and action camera lines.
+When I'm traveling, I like to take photos in low light.
+Whether it's a smoky morning market, a quiet but pretty street at night, or the inside of a grandly decorated cathedral or mosque, there are plenty of times that the scene isn't going toe picture-perfect bright sunshine.
+So one of the things I'm particularly interested in when testing out cameras is how they perform in low light.
+That generally comes down to a combination of lens speed (ie. maximum aperture), image stabilization, and high ISO performance.some issues, but it's also a surprisingly powerful camera.
+While it looks for all the world like a GoPro competitor, it's waterproof, and it boasts an eclectic mix of high-end video features.
+Yet its pedigree is actually Sony's DSC digital stills camera line rather than the separate camcorder and action camera lines.
 That shows in how the RX0 operates.
 In many ways, its more like a miniaturized addition to Sony's impressive Alpha line of cameras than a GoPro.1

-I've recently been putting the RX0's high-ISO capabilities to the test.
+I've posted a more general collection of photos taken with the Sony RX0 separately.
+I've also been putting the RX0's high-ISO capabilities to the test, and that's what I'm focusing on here.
 While the camera's sensor is small relative to a DSLR or many mirrorless cameras--all of which are much larger cameras--its 1-inch sensor is surprisingly large for a camera this tiny.
 Combined with Sony's market-leading expertise with sensors--they make some of the best in the business--it promises very good image quality.

-The RX0 has a minimum available ISO of 80, and it's maximum is ISO 12800.1 I'm focusing here on the range from ISO 3200 through ISO 12800.
-And I'm focusing in this post on still images; I'll tackle video separately.
+The RX0 has a minimum available ISO of 80, and its maximum is ISO 12800.1 I'm focusing here on the upper end, from ISO 3200 through ISO 12800.
+And these are with its still images; I'll tackle video separately.
 I've included some real-world examples below to give a sense of how it performs.

 In-Camera Noise Reduction